-|Program length:||Four days|
+|Program length:||Five days|

 |Age range:||15 years and older|

 - Stay connected.
-You will receive additional preparation instructions as the program nears; be sure to read email updates as they arrive.
+You will receive additional preparation instructions as the program nears.
+Be sure to read email updates as they arrive.

 Though not required, you are permitted to bring laptops, computers, tablets, etc. Wireless internet and electrical outlet plugs are provided throughout the campus.
 Please keep in mind that it is your responsibility to keep your items safe.
 Berklee is not responsible for the loss of these items.

 Please use the Information for Registered Students page as a reference to the 2018 program schedule.
 2019 schedule details will become available closer to the start of the program.

 Vocal ensembles are groups of 20–40 singers directed by Berklee faculty and accompanied by a rhythm section.
 Each ensemble will perform one musical selection at the final concert based on their chosen genre.

 Solo coaching classes are smaller classes where singers perform solo songs accompanied by a rhythm section (except the musical theater track) in a master class setting.
 Students will be coached on concepts that may include interpretation, phrasing, expression, timbre, register, key selection, how to work with a band, countoffs, cues, cutoffs, microphone technique, and stage presence.
 Students should prepare four songs to perform, preferably from memory, and provide four copies of sheet music for each song.
 To learn more about how to convert sheet music to a lead sheet, see the resources below: